cnrancher/autok3s/README.md

 - alibaba

 ## Usage
-The user can get the commands available for different providers according to the `--help` flag.
+User can get the commands available for different providers according to the `--provider <provider> --help`.

 ### Setup K3s Cluster
 If already have access information in `/var/lib/rancher/autok3s/config.yaml` you can use the simplified command.